-With Appian’s rich BPM toolset, both professional and citizen developers can quickly design and deploy business processes.
+Using Appian’s rich BPM toolset, both professional and citizen developers can easily perform business processes design.
 Working in a visual process modeler enhanced with an AI recommendation engine, one can put together process flow charts and implement them into the existing business apps.
 To enable apps’ business logic development, Appian provides the Decision Designer tool running on the open Decision Model and Notation (DMN) standard and equipped with automatic guidance and quality control.

 For enterprises seeking to facilitate unstructured, ad-hoc processes, Appian offers capabilities for dynamic case management.
 The solution supports workers dealing with incidents by automatically handling straightforward tasks and converging relevant data from multiple sources to facilitate human decision-making.

-Pega’s BPM suite is based on the proprietary Build for Change technology that allows adopters to fully sidestep hand-coding when creating automated workflows.
+Pega’s BPM suite is based on the proprietary Build for Change technology that allows adopters to fully sidestep hand-coding during business.
 Leveraging the platform’s visual tool, business users can build tailored apps with a consistent and intuitive UI, and modify or scale them easily as the needs and requirements change.

 The Case Lifecycle Management tool, in the meantime, will help orchestrate the workflow for unpredictable processes, automate simple tasks with bots, and streamline decision-making with rules and AI.